shayan-golafshani/choose-news/README.md

 # Walkthrough

-- As a user, you are greeted with a landing page that shows you a poem sandwiched some rad spinning art, and an easy-to-listen to lofi beat.
+- As a user, you are greeted with a landing page that shows you a poem sandwiched between some rad spinning art, and an easy to listen to lofi beat.

 [Main Page](https://user-images.githubusercontent.com/70605985/128796662-10e606cc-fd5f-40c4-b83d-93ffd636de22.png)